KIBBITZER

 I think they're great for the shul.
 As a welcoming crew, CSF would be great.
 I'm just worried about acute security risks that can't be taken care of with a bit of shmoozing and mingling.

-They CSF team so out of shape.
+The CSF team is so out of shape.
 I've seen their vacation pictures.
 Our security staff should never post their Florida pictures in those bathing suits.
 How they can smile with that much excess body weight, when everybody else who doesn't work security somehow looks decent.
 And I am not security shaming.
 I just question how they're going to protect us.

 If there is a geriatric attacker, we might have a chance.
 Bernie and Ethel will take them down.
 They took the security course.
 They know what they're doing.
 We are in good hands if we get attacked by a terrorist with a rollator.